-Couscous is originally from Africa, and is the national dish of the countries of Maghrib, that is Algeria, Morocco and Tunisian. this dish spread from this area, where it originated, to Libya, Mauritiana, Egypt, and sub-Saharan countries.
+Couscous is originally from Africa and is the national dish of the countries of Maghrib, which is Algeria, Morocco, and Tunisian. this dish spread from this area, where it originated, to Libya, Mauritiana, Egypt, and sub-Saharan countries.

-This dish is one of the most versatile dish that I know, you can mixed with vegetables, legumes, meat, or fish, or it can be eaten with butter or fresh fruit.
+This dish is one of the most versatile dishes that I know, you can mix with vegetables, legumes, meat, or fish, or it can be eaten with butter or fresh fruit.

-There are three main types: Moroccan, Israeli and Lebanese:
+There are three main types: Moroccan, Israelian, and Lebanese:

-tiny grains of semolina are about three times the size of a grain of cornmeal.
+Tiny grains of semolina is about three times the size of a grain of cornmeal.
 This type cooks very quickly.

 Larger than Israeli couscous, the starchy pellets are about the size of small peas.

 One cup contains 200 calories, 12% of which is accounted for by protein, 87% is from starch, and only 1% fats.

 When I was studying fashion at the university in Caracas, one of my dearest friends, was from Morocco, and for her birthday, the family of her husband, prepare a typical Moroccan feast.